Boxing Equipment List

 - Boxing Shoes

 - Hand Wraps

 - Jump Rope

 What equipment do you need to start boxing?

-If you’re new to boxing and looking to get in the ring, you won’t need all of the equipment on this list right off the bat.
+If you’re new to boxing and looking to get in the ring, you won’t need all possible equipment right off the bat.
 Important basic equipment includes boxing gloves, hand wraps or gauze, a mouth guard, headgear, boxing shoes, and clothes you’re comfortable boxing in.
-Most boxing gyms have training equipment like the various types of bags and bells available for their members.
+Most boxing gyms have training equipment available for their members.
 By training at one of these gyms, you can get into the sport at a lower cost.

 What are the best brands that make boxing equipment?

 The best brands that make boxing equipment vary depending on the type of equipment you’re looking for.
 Major brands that sell quality boxing equipment include Cleto Reyes Boxing, Everlast, Hayabusa, Winning Boxing, and Title Boxing Club.
 These companies are all industry leaders and will sell a good majority of the basic equipment you’ll need to get in the ring.

 The easiest way to get started in boxing is to join a boxing gym or martial arts studio.
 Most boxing gyms are accessible for both beginners and experienced boxers.
 Joining a gym gives you coaches to teach proper techniques and training partners to spar with.
 Boxing gyms can also provide extra equipment to help you train that may not have been affordable on your own.
 The prices for joining a boxing gym can vary depending on your location and the size of the gym, although they typically charge a monthly fee between $50 and $120.